heathensoft/lwjgl-guide/guide/chapter01.md

 we clear the windows framebuffer to RED and swap the front and back buffer (We still check for user events even if the window is minimized, as restoring the window is a user event)

-We also provide OpenGL with a "viewport", which is the area of the window to draw to.
+We also provide OpenGL with a "viewport", which is the area of the window to draw to...
 ```
 glViewport(window.viewportX(),window.viewportY(),window.viewportW(),window.viewportH());
 ```
-As the actual resolution of the windows framebuffer might not equal the desired resolution of our game.
+...as the actual resolution of the windows framebuffer might not equal the desired resolution of our game.
 I.e. The game supports a resolution of 1280x720px.
 That's an aspect ratio of:
 ```
 1280 / 720 = 1.77...